tudurom/windowchef/man/waitron.1.md

 	Focus window by <id>.
 The <id> can be found using pfw(1) or lsw(1) from [wmutils](https://github.com/wmutils/core/).

+* `window_focus_last`:
+	Focus the window that was focused before the currently focused window.

 * `window_cardinal_focus` <DIRECTION>:
 	Focus the closest window in a direction, relative to the currently currently focused window.
 Does nothing if there is no window focused.